DataDog/integrations-core/kubernetes_state_core/README.md

 The Kubernetes State Metrics Core check is not backward compatible, be sure to read the changes carefully before migrating from the legacy `kubernetes_state` check.

 `kubernetes_state.node.by_condition`
 : A new metric with node name granularity.
-It replaces `kubernetes_state.nodes.by_condition`.
+The legacy metric `kubernetes_state.nodes.by_condition` is deprecated in favor of this one. **Note:** This metric is backported into the Legacy check, where both metrics (it and the legacy metric it replaces) are available.

 `kubernetes_state.persistentvolume.by_phase`
 : A new metric with persistentvolume name granularity.
 It replaces `kubernetes_state.persistentvolumes.by_phase`.